bcbielecki/spatialvis-app-grader/README.md

 Student submission data must be exported as an Excel file from the Spatial Vis App and imported into the grading tool for analysis.
 The repository does not provide this data.

+This project is in active development with no planned release as of now.
+All installation and launch instructions are purely for developmental work.
+Licensing information is provided at the bottom of the readme file.

 ## Supported Systems

 The project has been developed for and tested on a Windows 11, Intel x86-64 machine with Python 3.13.5.